-- (2) The Regulator shall preside at meetings of the Board and, in the absence of the Regulator, the Deputy Chairman shall preside. - (3) The quorum of a meeting of the Board shall be six members, including either the Regulator or the Deputy Chairman. - (4) The minutes of each meeting of the Board shall be kept in proper form and be confirmed at the next meeting. - (5) The Board may regulate its own proceedings.
+- 15. (1) The Board shall meet at least once every month and as often as is required to effect its business. - (2) The Regulator shall preside at meetings of the Board and, in the absence of the Regulator, the Deputy Chairman shall preside. - (3) The quorum of a meeting of the Board shall be four members, including either the Regulator or the Deputy Chairman. - (4) The minutes of each meeting of the Board shall be kept in proper form and be confirmed at the next meeting. - (5) The Board may regulate its own proceedings.